HMS-Core/hms-scan-demo/README.md

 You can use HMS Toolkit to quickly run the sample code.
 HMS Toolkit supports one-stop kit integration, and provides functions such as free app debugging on remote real devices.
 To learn more about HMS Toolkit, please refer to the [HMS Toolkit documentation](https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/getting-started-0000001077381096?ha_source=hms1).

-## Preparations
-1. Create an app and configure its information in AppGallery Connect.
-For details, please refer to [Configuring App Information in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-config-agc-0000001050043955?ha_source=hms1).

-2. Add the AppGallery Connect configuration file of your app.

-3. Configure the Maven repository address for the HMS Core SDK.

 ## Environment Requirements
 Android Studio 3.0 or later and JDK 1.8.211 or later